rfo909/CFT/README.md

 Shortcuts are defined in the CFT.props file.

-The second is a "colon command", which is system commands outside the programming language.
+The second is a "colon command", which are system commands outside the programming language.
 To list all, just type

 ```